layerxdao/layerx-mono/packages/protocol/docs/how_taiko_proves_blocks.md

-# How Taiko proves L2 blocks
+# How LayerX proves L2 blocks

-This document specifies how the Taiko protocol, client, and circuits work together to prove L2 blocks.
+This document specifies how the LayerX protocol, client, and circuits work together to prove L2 blocks.

 ## Data